maticnetwork/whitepaper/README.md

 Details to be updated soon

 ## Spam and DOS Protection
-Explained in more details in the Matic Stack section
+Explained in more detail in the Matic Stack section

 # Network Economics {#economics}